 Tool Buttons are almost always icon-only and do not provide a button border.
 They should not be accompanied by a label.

 All Tool Buttons should have tooltips, since they do not contain a label.
 This assists users with disabilities as well as giving a translation for an unrecognized icon.
-Tooltips should be done in Sentence Case.
+Tooltips should be done in sentence case without terminating punctuation.

 Like text button labels, a tooltip should clearly describe what will happen when the button is pressed.